ai4ai-lab/regularization_for_shortcut_migtigation/README.md

-## Regularization for shortcut migtigation
+## Regularization for shortcut mitigation

 This repository contains the implementation for the AISTATS 2025 paper "*Do Regularization Methods for Shortcut Mitigation Work As Intended?*".
 The project investigates the performance of different regularization methods for mitigating shortcut learning.